 Sen. Sandy Pappas, Legislative Director, is the former President of the Minnesota Senate.
 She was first elected to Minnesota’s House of Representatives in 1985 and subsequently has served in the Minnesota Senate since 1990.
 Throughout her legislative career, Sen. Pappas has advocated for human rights for women, children, and other vulnerable groups, to prohibit the trafficking of persons; to make higher education affordable for individuals brought into the state as children; to provide emergency contraception for sexual assault victims; to establish licensure for midwives, and to promote responsible sex education programs in high schools.
 She led Minnesota’s successful ban on child marriage.
 She is a former member and chair of the Board of Directors of World Without Genocide.
 She completed her undergraduate studies at Metropolitan State University in St. Paul, where she was also on the adjunct faculty.
 She has an MPA degree from Harvard’s Kennedy School of Government.

-Tara Kalar, Of Counsel, is a Human Services Judge at the Minnesota Department of Human Services, which handles more than 17,000 appeals annually in 84 social service programs.
-She has experience in the legal offices of the Minnesota Department of Revenue working on potential legislative solutions to the opioid crisis, the Minnesota Department of Transportation bringing the state’s first autonomous shuttle to fruition, and the Minnesota Department of Human Services assisting with a class action lawsuit in federal court.
+Tara Kalar, Of Counsel, is Assistant County Attorney with the Hennepin County Attorney’s Office.
+She has experience in the legal offices of the Minnesota Department of Revenue working on potential legislative solutions to the opioid crisis, the Minnesota Department of Transportation bringing the state’s first autonomous shuttle to fruition, and as a judge with the Minnesota Department of Human Services.
 For her work at the Department of Transportation determining the legalities of inspecting the state’s bridges by drone, she won the State Government Innovation Award and the Governor’s Award for Continuous Improvement in State Government.
 She has volunteered for the FBI Opioid Abuse Prevention Task Force and chaired the MSBA Human Rights Committee.
-Judge Kalar is an alumna of Mitchell Hamline School of Law, where she is a member of the adjunct faculty.
+Kalar is an alumna of Mitchell Hamline School of Law, where she is a member of the adjunct faculty.

 Marcy Olson, Graphic Designer, is an award-winning designer based in Marshall, Minn.
 She has worked with World Without Genocide since 2009 to create materials and maintain brand standards for both print and digital media including newsletters, special events, promotions, and other external communications.